rickenator/Vyb/doc/Auto_Serialization_Main_Returns.md

 Auto‑JSONification applies only to `main()` returns.
 Other functions can use an explicit emitter (`toJSON()`).

-Declare `main`’s return types as generics on the function, then `return` comma‑separated variables:
+Declare `main`'s return types as generics on the function, then `return` comma‑separated values:

 ```vyn
 main()<Point,Rectangle> ->